SemanticMediaWiki/ExtensionManager/README.md

 A simple extension that deploys a <code>Special:ListComposerPackages</code> page in order to display information about which composer packages are installed and used within MediaWiki.

 ## Installation
-The recommended way to install this extension is through `Composer`.
+The recommended way to install this extension is through `Composer` and by making use of PSR-0 and the Composer autoloader a manual installation will be insufficient.
 Just add the following to the MediaWiki ``composer.json`` file and run the ``php composer.phar install/update`` command.

 ```json
 {